MicrosoftEdge/WebView2Feedback/specs/ThrottlingControlScript.md

   /// throttling scenarios, or match the default background value (usually 1000
   /// ms).
 The WebView2 Runtime will try to respect the preferred interval set
   /// by the application, but the effective value will be constrained by
   /// resource and platform limitations.
-Setting a value of `0` means no
+Setting a value of `0` means a
-  /// throttling will be applied.
+  /// preference of no throttling to be applied.
   HRESULT SetThrottlingIntervalPreference(
       [in] COREWEBVIEW2_THROTTLING_CATEGORY category,
       [in] UINT32 intervalInMilliseconds);
 }

-/// A continuation of the `ICoreWebView2Frame` interface to support IsUntrusted property.
+/// A continuation of the `ICoreWebView2Frame` interface to support
+/// ShouldUseIsolatedThrottling property.
 [uuid(5b7d1b96-699b-44a2-b9f1-b8e88f9ac2be), object, pointer_default(unique)]
 interface ICoreWebView2Frame6 : ICoreWebView2Frame5 {
-  /// The `IsUntrusted` property indicates whether the frame has been marked
+  /// The `ShouldUseIsolatedThrottling` property indicates whether the frame has
-  /// untrusted by the host app.
-Untrusted frames will receive a different
+  /// been marked for isolated throttling by the host app.
+Isolated throttling
-  /// script throttling category as compared to regular frames.
-Defaults to
+  /// frames will receive a different script throttling category as compared to
-  /// `FALSE` unless set otherwise.
-When `FALSE`, and for main frame, throttling
+  /// regular frames.
+Defaults to `FALSE` unless set otherwise.
+When `FALSE`,
-  /// category will be determined by page state.
-The corresponding preferred
+  /// and for main frame, throttling category will be determined by page state.
-  /// interval will apply (set through `SetThrottlingIntervalPreference`).
+  /// The corresponding preferred interval will apply (set through
+  /// `SetThrottlingIntervalPreference`).
-  [propget] HRESULT IsUntrusted([out, retval] BOOL* value);
+  [propget] HRESULT ShouldUseIsolatedThrottling([out, retval] BOOL* value);

-  /// Marks the frame as untrusted, for script throttling purposes.
+  /// Marks the frame for isolated script throttling.
-  [propput] HRESULT IsUntrusted([in] BOOL value);
+  [propput] HRESULT ShouldUseIsolatedThrottling([in] BOOL value);
 }

 ```